jitbit/FastCache/README.md

 ## Tradeoffs

 FastCache uses `Environment.TickCount` which is 26x times faster tham `DateTime.Now`.
 But `Environment.TickCount` is limited to `Int32`.
-Which means it reset to `int.MinValue` once overflowed.
+Which means it resets to `int.MinValue` once overflowed.
 In practice this means you cannot cache stuff for more than ~25 days (2.4 billion milliseconds).

-Another tradeoff: MemoryCache watches the used memory, and evicts items once it senses memory pressure. **FastCache does not do that** it is up to you.
-It's just a dictionary.
+Another tradeoff: MemoryCache watches the used memory, and evicts items once it senses memory pressure. **FastCache does not do that** it is up to you to keep your caches reasonably sized.
+After all, it's just a dictionary.

 ## Benchmarks